 As to whether it is a good idea to hire a feng shui Master this depends on several factors.
 Unless you are prepared to spend quite a fair sum of money this is not a good option.
-Let me explain., it is difficult to find an expert who really knows his art, and who is prepared to invest the time and effort in giving you really good feng shui advice unless of course you keep him on some kind of retainer for a few months.
+Let me explain, it is difficult to find an expert who really knows his art, and who is prepared to invest the time and effort in giving you really good feng shui advice unless of course you keep him on some kind of retainer for a few months.
 This is because no matter what you are advised to do to "fix" your feng shui there will always arise the inevitable questions.
 Do not forget that the feng shui man who does it for a living probably has many clients - and how much effort he can afford to give you depends on how busy he is.
-When he rushed through any job a feng shui consultant can and often does make mistakes.
+When rushed through any job, a feng shui consultant can and often does make mistakes.

 About The Author: Lillian Too is the world's number ONE selling writer on Feng Shui.
 She has authored over 80 best selling books on the subject, which have been translated into 30 languages.
-Her books sell in the millions of copies around the world, in the process popularising feng shui worldwide.
+Her books sell in the millions of copies around the world, in the process popularizing feng shui worldwide.

 Lillian Too is the founder and chairman of WOFS.com, a feng shui merchandising and franchise company, and the Lillian Too Certified Consultants Institute, which runs correspondence courses and certification programs in feng shui.
 To buy Lillian's books, please visit FSMegamall.com.